 - 1/2 cup maple syrup

 - Optional: ⅔ cup dried fruit, chopped if large

 - Preheat the oven to 350 degrees Fahrenheit and line a large, rimmed baking sheet with parchment paper.

 - In a large mixing bowl, combine the oats, almonds, cinnamon, salt and ground ginger.
 Using a silicone or rubber spatula, stir to combine.

 - Add the coconut oil, maple syrup and vanilla (we’re going to add the coconut later, so keep it nearby).
 Stir until every oat is lightly and evenly coated.
 Using your spatula, scrape the contents of the bowl onto your prepared pan, making sure to get every last bit of liquid.
 Spread the granola into an even layer.

 - Bake for 15 minutes, then remove the pan from the oven, add both the coconut flakes and shredded coconut, and stir it all together.
-Place the pan back into the oven until the coconut is lightly golden, about 5 minutes.
+Place the pan back into the oven until the coconut is lightly golden, about 5 to 10 minutes.
 Let the granola cool completely on the pan.
 It will further crisp up as it cools.